uNetworking/SuperCereal/README.md

 <div align="center"><img src="al.jpg" /></div>

 `SuperCereal` is a simple and efficient JSON serialization library for Go.
-Unlike most other serializers it doesn't operate using an intermediary tree data structure (think "DOM").
-This allows for a very lightweight and efficient JSON serialization process without any memory allocations in hot execution paths.
+Unlike most other serializers, including standard `json.Marshal`, it doesn't operate using an intermediary tree data structure (`map[string]interface{}`).
+This makes it a lot more efficient in both time and memory.

 #### Simple
-With an object oriented & generic design it only takes a few lines to generate JSON:
 ```go
 // Allocates memory, keep it alive and reuse it for many serializations!
 js := supercereal.NewJSONStream()